 When a stock's price is fluctuating rapidly, there is opportunity for quick and potentially lucrative trades.
 For example, if you buy a stock at a low price and then sell it at a higher price, you could make a good profit.

-On the other hand, high volatility also comes with more risk.
+On the other hand, high volatility often comes with more risk.

 This is because the price of volatile stocks is highly sensitive to market conditions and can quickly decline.
 If you buy a stock at a high price, but the price then drops, you may make significant losses if the stock's price plummets.